La Crosse, Wisconsin · The Midwest's Premier MLK Community Celebration · Since 2009

 Committee Chair:

-Dr. Carolyn Colleen Bostrack
+Dr. Carolyn Colleen Bostrack, PhD, MBA

 We are grateful for the sponsors and community partners who help make the MLK Community Celebration possible.